 Hydroquinone may be one of the hidden ingredients in nail products.

 Reportedly, hydroquinone is used in hair dye preparations, skin care products, nail products, and lipstick (source).
 It is also used to lighten dark spots on the skin, such as age spots, liver spots or freckles (source).

 While it is not among carcinogenic chemical contaminants, the EWG rates it 8 out of 10 for negative health impacts.
-Thus, Canada restricts its use in cosmetics because of its potential organ toxicity (source).
+Thus, Canada restricts its use in cosmetics because of its potentially harmful health effect (source).

 In addition, the CIR panel considers hydroquinone safe for use in nail adhesives and in artificial nail coatings but unsafe in other leave-on cosmetic products.

 Per the 2002 Cosmetic Ingredient Review report, tocopherol and tocopheryl acetate (forms of vitamin E) can be associated with hydroquinone contamination.
 In fact, there are two ways for extraction of vitamin E – from vegetable oils and synthetically, using methylhydroquinone.
 Because of methylhydroquinone, there is a concern that hydroquinone may be present as an impurity.
 In such cases, as consumers, we can only rely on good manufacturing practices to achieve acceptable levels of hydroquinone residues.
-Therefore, ideally, it would be preferable to choose products with tocopherols extracted from oils.
+Therefore, ideally, it would be preferable to choose products with tocopherols extracted from plant oils, usually sunflower oil.

 Polycyclic aromatic hydrocarbons are undisclosed ingredients in shampoos and other cosmetics.

 To begin with, as potential carcinogens, polycyclic aromatic hydrocarbons (PAHs) are restricted in the European Union (source).

 PAHs occur naturally in coal tar, crude oil, and gasoline.